 Your insurance rates will not go up just because you file a claim with your insurance company.
 In fact, Georgia car insurance laws prevent an insurance company from canceling your policy, refusing to renew your policy, or raising your rates if you are not at fault in the accident and filed a claim.

-These are just some of the common myths I hear on a regular bases, but there are certainly more—lots more.
+These are just some of the common myths I hear on a regular basis, but there are certainly more—lots more.
 We are experts at car accident cases—just like you are an expert in your job.
 When you are hurt in an accident, leave it to a legal expert to make sure that your case is handled properly.